wigingtont2/Model01-sketch/README.md

   - `LEAD LEAD` switches to the next LED mode.
   - `LEAD BUTTERFLY` (where `BUTTERFLY` is the `R2C9` key) does an `M-x butterfly RET y`, in honor of [xkcd#378](https://xkcd.com/378/).
 * The `R0C7` key is also a [tap-dance][kaleidoscope:tap-dance] key, which inputs `:` on a single tap, `;` otherwise.
-* The `R3C0` key (another [tap-dance][kaleidoscope:tap-dance] key) acts as a `GUI` key when tapped once.
+* The `GUI` key (another [tap-dance][kaleidoscope:tap-dance] key) acts as a `GUI` key when tapped once.
 When tapped twice, it switches to a special `APPSEL` layer, where the number row on the left half can be used to select an application to switch to.
 This needs a helper program on the host side.
 * The `R0C0` key acts as `F11` on a single tap, and if tapped more than one time, does nothing.
 This is so that it can be double tapped and held to go into programmable mode when re-flashing.
 * There are a few other actions one can trigger with [magic combos][kaleidoscope:magic-combos]:
   - `PALMS + ADORE`: Switch to the [ADORE](#adore-layer) layer.